-7. Abiding in Christ is one of the hardest things for me to do.
-This is a spiritual discipline I must practice every single moment of every day God gives me this side of eternity.
-Abiding in Christ is an attitude in the heart/mind of the person that is submitted and surrendered to Jesus Christ.
-Abiding in Christ, or walking intimately with God, is taught from Genesis to Revelation.
+7. Abiding in Christ solves the problem of trying to do the Christian life in my own weak strength.
 To abide in Christ (John 15), is to rest in His finished work at Calvary for my repentance, atonement, salvation, justification, redemption, sanctification and lifelong service in His kingdom and unto His Lordship.
 Hebrews 4 tells us that Jesus is our Sabbath rest — not just for one day a week, but for 7 days a week and 24 hours a day.

 8. Successfully trusting God in hard times happens when your mind is already made up before the next big trial hits.
 You have learned to trust God in the small trials of everyday life.
 Regardless of our stage of life, there are endless trials that we experience every day.
 Some trials, fewer than most, cause us to experience a crisis in our heart and mind.
 Henry Blackaby teaches in his “Experiencing God” book that God sometimes brings us to a crisis in order to ponder and really consider what we truly believe about God and His word.